AndyObtiva/strategic/README.md

 tax_calculator.strategy = 'us'
 ```

 4a.
-Alternatively, instantiate the strategic object with a strategy to begin with:
+Alternatively, instantiate the strategic model with a strategy to begin with:

 ```ruby
 tax_calculator = TaxCalculator.new_with_strategy('us', args)